Say "Hello" to compostable bags

 Some produce naturally emit a moist ethylene gas when it is stored.
 These gases can rot produce as they age.
 Storing them in the crisper drawer with the vent OPEN allows for those gases to escape.
 Adjusting the vent can help better control the humidity level.

-Examples: Apples, peaches, pears, plums, grapes, honey dew melon, apricots, kiwi, papayas
+Examples: Apples, peaches, pears, plums, grapes, honey dew melon, apricots, kiwi, papayas, cranberries

-Foods that don't produce much ethylene gas tend to do better in a more humid environment.
-They are more likely to wilt or fade as they age due to a lack of moisture.
+Foods that are sensitive to ethylene gas tend to do better in a closed environment.
+They are more likely to wilt or fade as they age.
 Store these items in the crisper drawer with the vent CLOSED or the drawer that has NO VENT.

-Examples: green leafy vegetables, cruciferous veggies like broccoli, carrots, cucumbers, berries, peppers, fresh herbs, citrus, eggplant, green beens, asparagus
+Examples: green leafy vegetables, cruciferous veggies like broccoli, carrots, cucumbers, berries, peppers, fresh herbs, citrus, eggplant, green beens, asparagus, cut onions

 Keep them separated